Meta-Chlorophenylpiperazine: Pharmacokinetics

-mCPP is metabolized via the CYP2D6 isoenzyme by hydroxylation to para-hydroxy-mCPP (p-OH-mCPP) and this plays a major role in its metabolism.
-The elimination half-life of mCPP is 4 to 14 hours.
+The oral bioavailability of mCPP ranges from 12 to 108% in different individuals.
+Peak levels of mCPP vary 8-fold after oral administration and 2.3-fold after intravenous administration.
+Relatedly, mCPP shows marked interindividual variability in its pharmacokinetics, which has limited its usefulness for various applications. mCPP is metabolized via the CYP2D6 isoenzyme by hydroxylation to para-hydroxy-mCPP (p-OH-mCPP) and this plays a major role in its metabolism.
+Its elimination half-life ranges from 2.4 to 6.8 hours and is similar after oral and intravenous administration.
+In other research, a half-life range of 4 to 14 hours has been given.

 mCPP is a metabolite of a variety of other piperazine drugs including trazodone, nefazodone, etoperidone, mepiprazole, cloperidone, peraclopone, and BRL-15,572.
 It is formed by dealkylation via CYP3A4.
 Caution should be exercised in concomitant administration of CYP2D6 inhibitors such as bupropion, fluoxetine, paroxetine, and thioridazine with drugs that produce mCPP as a metabolite as these drugs are known to increase concentrations of the parent molecule (e.g., trazodone) and of mCPP.
+It has been argued that clinical use of trazodone should be limited or abandoned due to mCPP being a metabolite of trazodone and mCPP's various well-known adverse effects.